Maria Christina of the Two Sicilies: Regency

 When Ferdinand died on 29 September 1833, Maria Christina became regent for their daughter Isabella.
-Isabella's claim to the throne was disputed by Carlos, who claimed that his brother Ferdinand had unlawfully changed the succession law to permit females to inherit the crown (see Carlism).
+Isabella's claim to the throne was disputed by Carlos, who claimed that his brother Ferdinand had unlawfully changed the succession law to permit females to inherit the crown again (see Carlism).
 Some supporters of Don Carlos went so far as to claim that Ferdinand had actually bequeathed the crown to his brother but that Maria Christina had suppressed that fact.
 It was further alleged that the Queen had signed her dead husband's name to a decree recognizing Isabella as heir.

 Carlos' attempt to seize power resulted in the First Carlist War.
 Despite considerable support for Carlos from conservative elements in Spain, Cristina's side (also known as "Isabelinos") successfully retained the throne for her daughter.

 Downfall

 On 28 December 1833, shortly after the death of Ferdinand VII, Maria Christina secretly married an ex-sergeant from the royal guard, Agustín Fernando Muñoz (1808–1873).
 Maria Christina and Muñoz had several children together while trying to keep their marriage a secret.